-As of the Spring 2021 semester, 95% of fraternity and sorority students are Red Watch Band trained!
+As of the Fall 2021 semester, 91% of fraternity and sorority students are Red Watch Band trained!
 Check out more reports on Red Watch band.

 Not only does the training provide Greek students with skills to be used at chapter events, but they are better prepared to set a positive example for all UNI students.
 Members of the FSL community have found the Red Watch Band training to be valuable in their everyday lives, and they are better prepared to intervene when alcohol-related situations arise with their friends or even strangers.
 A sorority woman who participated in Red Watch Band said, “From the training, I have become more aware of how alcohol affects people differently in social environments.”
 Furthermore, students have been putting into action the skills that they learned from the training.
 A fraternity man said that he was able to use the recovery position to keep an individual safe from harm.

 Upcoming Training Details

 All new members of chapters are expected to attend the training.
 Chapter leadership should use this script when communicating participation expectations to members.